lexx888/metalancer/README.md

 ## Online demo

-You can checkout our the online demo: TBA
+You can checkout the online demo here: http://dare2defy.xyz:8080/

 The private keys for the accounts with test tokens will be avaiable in the description of video submission.